NVIDIAGameWorks/KickstartRT_demo/README.md

 # Kickstart RT Demo application using Donut
-This is an example implementaion of Kickstart RT SDK using Donut framework.
+This is an example integration of the Kickstart RT SDK using the Donut framework.
 This app demonstrates reflection, GI, AO and ray traced shadows using Kickstart RT.
-As Donut and Kickstart RT support D3D11, 12 and Vulkan, this app realizes the identical functionalities on all of them.
+As Donut and Kickstart RT support D3D11, 12 and Vulkan, this app demonstrates identical functionality using all of the APIs.
 ![KSDemo](https://user-images.githubusercontent.com/5753935/157599510-e5cab6b4-f1a1-4035-9fde-605515fd87f5.png)